Jippu

-Meri-Tuuli Elorinne (born September 10, 1985 in Helsinki), better known by her stage name Jippu, is a Finnish pop singer.
+Meri-Tuuli Elorinne (born September 10, 1985, in Helsinki), better known by her stage name Jippu, is a Finnish pop singer.

-Her father Jorma Elorinne was an operatic tenor.
-She started singing very early and at age 11 was part of The Kids.
+Her father, Jorma Elorinne was an operatic tenor.
+She started singing very early and at the age of 11, was part of The Kids.
 She released her single "Kii" in 2005 that was used as a theme song for FC Venus, a Finnish romantic comedy film directed by Joona Tena.
 Based on this, she released her debut album Salaisuuksia, joita yksinäiset huutaa unissaan in September 2006.
 She won "Best debut album" for her release during Emma-gaala Finnish music awards in 2007.
-Her follow-up album Kuka teki minusta tän naisen went gold, reaching the top of the Finnish Albums Chart.
+Her follow-up album, Kuka teki minusta tän naisen, went gold, reaching the top of the Finnish Albums Chart.